lconcia/life_sciences_ml_at_tacc/docs/section2/ml_intro.rst

 properties are dollar amounts that are unbounded (in practice, they are bounded by very large values but it can simplify our thinking to consider them unbounded).

-**Class Exercise and Discussion.** In each of the following examples, decide whether the ML problem is a supervised learning or unsupervised learning problem.
+**Exercise and Discussion.** In each of the following examples, decide whether the ML problem is a supervised learning or unsupervised learning problem.
 For the supervised learning, additionally decide whether the problem is a classification or regression problem.